Are you looking to install or replace an electric gate to your property?

 We may use the data gathered on our website at a later date.

 Obviously, the size of the gate, the type of material you choose and the overall quality of the build are key factors.
-If you are swapping a new gate for an old one then that will be cheaper than having to build new brick pillars to hang a first-time gate.
+If you are swapping a new gate for an old one then that will be cheaper than having to build new brick pillars to hang a gate for the first-time.

 Below is an example cost for purchasing and installing a driveway gate, we have broken down the costs into sections as not everyone wants an electric gate and the various materials and options have very different price tags.